 One question I have always wondered as a Seattle DUI Attorney is whether law enforcement agencies have a DUI arrest quota system in place.
 I recently came across an article apparently confirming they do in Tennessee which makes you wonder.
 Is it really that far fetched to think other law enforcement agencies around the Country..

-In November of 2013 a bad DUI case came out for the DUI Defense community in Washington State.
+In November of 2013, a bad DUI case came out for the DUI Defense community in Washington State.
 State v.
 Mashek, 117 Wash.App.
-749. It had to do with a breath test suppression and what is requirement of a law enforcement officer when it comes to actually observing the defendant prior to the administration of the..
+749. It had to do with a breath test suppression and what is required of a law enforcement officer when it comes to actually observing the defendant prior to the administration of..